 It is suggested that prospective students make an appointment to visit the campus.
 There, students will have the opportunity for a personal interview with a member of the admissions staff and the occasion to tour the College's facilities.
+During a campus visit students will have the opportunity to meet with faculty, tour th campus and get all of their questions answered by a member of the admissions staff.
 Appointments may be arranged by contacting the Admissions Office, Missouri Valley College, Marshall, Missouri 65340 (660-831-4114).